warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

 And the last one - core function of our contract which will be responsible for transfering tokens between addresses.
-It takes two arguments - state and destructured caller of the interaction and input to the interaction.
+It takes two arguments - state and destructured caller of the interaction as well as the input to the interaction.
 It substract indicated amount of tokens from caller's address and add them to the target address.
 It can return `ContractError` or contract's state.

+## ⚓ Handle function

 Wow, a lot of work done.
 Now the cherry on top.
 We will put all the interactions together to write the final `handle` function which will be exported from the contract source.